YoruYagami/Redroid/README.md

 4. **Frida**:
     - **Run Frida Server**: Start the Frida server in the background on the Nox emulator.
     - **List installed applications**: List all installed applications on the device.
+    - **Run SSL Pinning Bypass**: Run an SSL pinning bypass script on a specified application.
+    - **Run Root Check Bypass**: Run a root check bypass script on a specified application.

 5. **Exit**: Exit the application.